Client

 2014 Kids Playsafe Design Award (Commendation)

 Circa 1886 is located within a new community in Clyde North.
 Named from the historic Eyrecourt Homestead which was constructed in 1886, that still stands in place and is celebrated feature of the site.
-It is believed that the gardens of the original homestead were designed by William Guilfoyle, the Director of the Melbourne Royal Botanic Gardens from 1873 to 1908.

 Planting design was a major design driver for the garden park and was heavily inspired by the Victorian era Homestead with it surrounding garden of mature Oaks, Elms, Araucarias and Monterey Pines.